MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

     EventId = tostring(Properties.EventId)
 ```

-See [Sample transformations in Azure Monitor](./data-collection-rule-samples.md) for a more complete set of samples for different scenarios.
+See [Data collection rule (DCR) samples and scenarios in Azure Monitor](./data-collection-rule-samples.md) for various samples for different scenarios.

 ## Create the transformation query
 Before you create or edit the DCR that will include your transformation, you'll need to create and test the transformation query.
 You'll typically do this by running test queries against existing data or test data.
-When you get the results you want, you can replace the table name with source and paste it into your DCR as explained below in [Add transformation to DCR](#add-transformation-to-dcr).
+When you get the results you want, you can replace the table name with `source` and paste it into your DCR as explained below in [Add transformation to DCR](#add-transformation-to-dcr).

+> [!IMPORTANT]
+> Transformations do not support all KQL features.
+See [Supported KQL features in Azure Monitor transformations](./data-collection-transformations-kql.md) for supported features and limitations.

+For example, if you're creating a transformation to

 You'll need some data to work with, so you'll typically use one of the following strategies.